 RNSG 1412 Nursing Care of Child Bearing and Child Rearing Families.
-(2-6)Introductory level study of the concepts related to the provision of nursing care for childbearing and childrearing families; application of systematic problem-solving processes and critical thinking skills, including a focus on the childbearing family during preconception, prenatal, anti partum, neonatal, and postpartum periods and the childrearing family from birth to adolescence; and competency in knowledge, judgment, skill, and professional values within a legal/ethical framework.
+(2-6) Study of the concepts related to the provision of nursing care for childbearing and childrearing families.
+Application of systematic problem-solving processes and critical thinking skills, including a focus on the childbearing family during the perinatal periods and the childrearing family from birth to adolescence; and competency in knowledge, judgment, skill, and professional values within a legal/ethical framework.
 This course lends itself to a blocked approach.

 RNSG 1417.
 Concepts of Nursing Practice I for Articulating Students.
-(3-7)Provides the articulating student the opportunity to examine the role of the professional nurse; application of a systematic problem solving process and critical thinking skills which includes a focus on the adult population in selected settings; and competency in knowledge, judgment, skill, and professional values within a legal/ethical framework.
+(3-7) Provides the articulating student the opportunity to examine the role of the professional nurse; application of a systematic problem solving process and critical thinking skills which includes a focus on the adult population in selected settings; and competency in knowledge, judgment, skill, and professional values within a legal/ethical framework.
 This course lends itself to either a blocked or integrated approach.
 Transition course

 RNSG 1441 Common Concepts of Adult Health.

-Study of the general principles of caring for selected adult clients and families in structured settings with common medical-surgical health care needs related to each body system.
-Emphasis on knowledge judgment, skills, and professional values within a legal/ethical framework.
+Basic integration of the role of the professional nurse as a provider of patient-centered care, patient safety advocate, member of health care team, and member of the profession.
+Study of the common concepts of caring for adult patients and families with medical-surgical health care needs related to body systems, emphasizing knowledge, judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to a blocked approach.

 RNSG 1513.
 Foundations for Nursing Practice.

-(4-4)Introduction to the role of the professional nurse as provider of care, coordinator of care, and member of the profession.
-Topics include but are not limited to the fundamental concepts of nursing practice, history of professional nursing, a systematic framework for decision-making, mechanisms of disease, the needs and programs that nurses help patients manage, and basic psychomotor skills.
+Introduction to the role of the professional nurse as provider of patient-centered care, patient safety advocate, member of health care team, and member of the profession.
+Content includes fundamental concepts of nursing practice, history of professional nursing, and a systematic framework for decision-making and critical thinking.
 Emphasis on knowledge, judgment, skills and professional values within a legal/ethical framework.
 This course lends itself to a blocked approach.

 RNSG 2201.
 Care of Children and Families.

-(2-0) Study of concepts related to the provision of nursing care for children and their families, emphasizing judgment, and professional values within a legal/ethical framework.
+Study of concepts related to the provision of nursing care for children and their families, emphasizing judgment, and professional values within a legal/ethical framework.
 This course lends itself to a blocked approach.
 Intermediate level course.

 RNSG 2213.
 Mental Health Nursing.

-(1-3)Principles and concepts of mental health, psychopathology, and treatment modalities related to the nursing care of clients and their families.
+Principles and concepts of mental health, psychopathology, and treatment modalities related to the nursing care of clients and their families.
 This course lends itself to a blocked approach.
 Intermediate level course.

-RNSG 2261.
-Clinical-Nursing-Registered Nurse Training.
-(0-12)A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 Intermediate level.

 RNSG 2262.
 Clinical-Advanced-Registered Nursing Training.

-(0-12)A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
+A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional. \\ Imbedded in this clinical experience is a capstone experience consisting of a concentrated clinical where the student will be expected to progress from the care of one patient to managing clinical aspects for up to half of the assigned RN's patient care assignment.
 Successful completion of this clinical includes a positive clinical evaluation of this segment of the clinical experience by both the assigned RN and the Clinical Instructor.

 RNSG 2331 Advanced Concepts of Adult Health.

-(2-3)Application of advanced concepts and skills for the development of the professional nurse's roles in complex nursing situations with adult clients/families with complex health needs involving multiple body systems in intermediate and critical care settings.
+Application of advanced concepts and skills for the development of the professional nurse's roles in complex nursing situations with adult clients/families with complex health needs involving multiple body systems in intermediate and critical care settings.
 Emphasis on knowledge, judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to a blocked approach.
 Advanced level course.